Physical Activity and Physical Education

 - Alliance for a Healthier Generation: Healthy Schools Program.
 Tools, tips, and resources to implement this program aimed at preventing childhood obesity by encouraging healthy snacks and school meals and physical activity and education among students, teachers, and staff in schools.
 The alliance is a joint effort of the American Heart Association and the Clinton Foundation.

 - American Heart Association (AHA): For the Educator.
 Program information, lesson plans, and physical education activities and games to teach students about the importance of nutrition and physical activity to good health.
-School-based programs include Jump Rope for Heart, Hoops for Heart, NFL Play 60 Challenge, Heartsaver CPR in Schools, and the Alliance for a Healthier Generation.
+School-based programs include NFL Play 60, Kids Heart Challenge and American Heart Challenge, CPR in Schools, and the Alliance for a Healthier Generation.

 for Disease Control and Prevention (CDC): Healthy Schools Physical